Skip to content

 Velocity data makes planning honest

-When TARO's sprint planning panel tells you your team averages 26 tasks per sprint, adding 38 tasks to the commitment is a visible choice with visible consequences not an optimistic guess made in the abstract at 9am on a Monday.
+When TARO's planning panel says the team averages 26 tasks per sprint, adding 38 to the commitment is a visible choice with visible consequences, not a guess.

 Completion prediction on day 3, not day 9